CedricBeaulac/CedricBeaulac.github.io/_teaching/moindjie.md

 date: 2024-05-01
 ---

-Issam Moindjie is a postdoctoral fellow co-supervised with Marie-Hélène Descary.
+Issam Moindjié is a postdoctoral fellow co-supervised with Marie-Hélène Descary.
 Together we seek to investigate the registration of high-dimension functional data.